2025 International Football Alliance season: Compensation

 Salaries were first reported as "similar" to the ELF, XFL, and USFL.
 The league later announced that "player pay will be determined per team, with league standards are $400–$1500 per game," but the league would later state that all players will get paid $400 per game, while only active QB's making $1500 per game.
 During training camp the players would make $100 per-week, plus room and board.

 Although the league didn't followed those set of rules for the 2025 season, it was later revealed that the Huntsville Astros paid all its players between $400-$750, while the QB received $1,200.
 Additionally they also provided housing for their players during the season.
+Ironmen owner Manny Matsakis would later state that the players received salary similar to the "top indoor leagues".

 Draft

 The Inaugural Draft was held March 21, 2025 in Huntsville, Alabama, at The US Space and Rocket Center.
 The draft consisted of six rounds total.
 The draft pool included recent college graduates, professional players who received an invite after league tryout and players with experience in other professional football leagues.
+According to reports, "more than 500 players have entered the IFA Draft pool".

 The original plan was for the draft to be held for two days (March 21-22, 2025) and consist of eight rounds.
 The first three rounds were supposed to be confined to international and dual citizen athletes, but that never materialized.